 “All I can see is white,” he recalls.
 “I can’t see where the ground is.
 I can’t land on the ground, because I see white.
 So I landed on my butt. “

 The main lights were eventually turned on, and a frazzled Hector finished up his routine.
-Backstage, was greeted by an upset Vince McMahon, who simply walked away from him.
+Backstage, he was greeted by an upset Vince McMahon, who simply walked away from him.
 He was later approached by the legendary announcer “Gorilla” Monsoon.

 “You couldn’t see, right?”
 Gorilla asked.